Robin Olsen holds a B.Sc In Computer Systems and has over 20 years of IT Experience. In that time he has worked in many different industries

 Just as the Internet today is filled with people communicating with each other, the 'Internet of Things' involves devices communicating with each other in much the same manner, collaborating to solve problems, sending progress reports back and forth, placing work orders, scheduling maintenance, etc.

 Advances in A.I are going to converge on this to speed up the full automation of factories and the elimination of simple labor tasks from the work force.
 Robotics are advancing at a rapid pace as well as the A.I required to run it.
-This means that machines will operate independently as separate entities capable of collecting data, analyzing it and then offer advice based on that analysis.
+This means that machines will operate independently as separate entities capable of collecting data, analyzing it and then offer advice based on that analysis or taking independent action.

 Please rate this article